Agile Octopus: is it worth it?

 Eligibility requirements

-Octopus can only switch you to Agile from one of its own tariffs, so you’ll need to fulfil that requirement before you can start saving.
+Octopus can only switch you to Agile from one of its own tariffs, so you’ll need to become an Octopus customer on one of its standard tariffs first, before they can switch you.

 You’ll also need to have a smart meter installed, as Agile only works because it can see how much electricity you use in each half-hour period.